Lung capacity shows how much air your lungs can hold. Performing breathing exercises can improve your lung capacity over time.

 - Place one hand on your belly and one on your chest.

-- Inhale through your nose for two seconds, feeling the air move into your abdomen and feeling your stomach move out.
+- Inhale through your nose for 2 seconds, feeling the air move into your abdomen and feeling your stomach move out.
 Your stomach should move more than your chest does.

-- Breathe out for two seconds through pursed lips while pressing on your abdomen.
+- Breathe out for 2 seconds through pursed lips while pressing on your abdomen.

 Pursed-lips breathing can slow down your breathing, reducing the work of breathing by keeping your airways open longer.
-This makes it easier for the lungs to function and improves the exchange of oxygen and carbon dioxide.
+This makes it easier for the lungs to function and improves oxygen and carbon dioxide exchange.

-This breathing exercise is often easier for beginners than diaphragmatic breathing, and you can do it at home even if no one has showed you how.
+This breathing exercise is often easier for beginners than diaphragmatic breathing, and you can do it at home even if no one has shown you how.
 It can be practiced at any time.

 - Inhale slowly through your nostrils.